UtrechtUniversity/yoda/docs/design/metadata_form.md

 **formelements.xml**

-An xml file that mainly holds the structural definition of the metadata form as well as mandatoriness.
+An XML file that mainly holds the structural definition of the metadata form as well as mandatoriness.
-This file has been designed for the yoda implementation and is not based on any standard apart from XML.
+This file has been designed for the Yoda implementation and is not based on any standard apart from XML.

 **an XSD file**